-“It took us a long time to realize a mutation in JAK2 was responsible for the majority of patients with myelofibrosis,” said Dr. Claire Harrison, a hematologist at an NHS Foundation Trust in London.
-“But once it was discovered, it opened a whole new area of exploration in the field.”
+“It took us a long time to realize a mutation in JAK2 was responsible for the majority of patients with myelofibrosis, but once it was discovered, it opened a whole new area of exploration in the field.”

 Harrison and others are still uncovering the mysteries behind JAK2, but what they already know is changing how doctors treat patients with myelofibrosis.